Caesars New Orleans: History

 Harrah's Jazz halted construction on the permanent facility at 3 AM the day before Thanksgiving, 1995 and laid off 1,600 construction workers and 2,500 casino employees, and filed for bankruptcy.
 Later, the project was taken over by Harrah's, who completed (albeit scaled-back with only the first floor in use to this day) and opened in late October 1999 Harrah's New Orleans Casino on the site of Hemmeter's project.

+As Harrah's, the casino featured extensive New Orleans, Mardi Gras, and pirate theming with ornate Mardi Gras busts and murals, along with French Quarter facades adorning much of the casino.
+Additional amenities included a large nightclub, several bars, a theater, and a steakhouse.

+Since its opening in 1999 Harrah's has been renting nearby hotel rooms to accommodate its guests, using the nearby 202-room Wyndham Riverfront Hotel and Hilton Riverside to provide accommodations.
+To avoid leasing rooms, the casino opened its own 27-story hotel tower with 450 rooms across the street from the casino on September 21, 2006, just days ahead of the New Orleans Saints return to the Louisiana Superdome.

+Due to a new local ordinance affecting bars and casinos located in Orleans Parish, in 2015 Harrah's New Orleans became 100% smoke free inside the building.
+To appease its smoking clientele, the casino was allowed to open multiple outdoor "smoking patios" to allow gamblers to play and smoke at the same time.

 In July 2020, Eldorado Resorts acquired Caesars Entertainment (the former Harrah's Entertainment), taking over operations of the property.
 In connection with that acquisition, Vici Properties bought the real estate of Harrah's New Orleans for $790 million and leased it back to Eldorado (newly renamed as Caesars Entertainment).

-In 2020, it was announced that the casino will be renamed Caesars.
-As of 2022, this change has yet to occur.
+In 2020, it was announced that the casino would be rebranded as Caesars New Orleans, with the name officially changing in May 2024.
+Renovations began in late 2021, with the casino's porte-cochère demolished for the construction of a second hotel tower.
+From 2021 to 2024, phases of the casino were closed and updated to match the Caesars theming and to add new amenities, such as an expanded sportsbook and high-limit room.
+The conversion to Caesars is expected to be completed by November 1st, 2024, with the opening of the new hotel tower.